departmentfortransport/ac-roadtraff-pipe/README.md

 I have chosen here as the place to discuss useful resources when taking on a project like this:

-**USE THE RAP COMPANION** which is available [online](https://ukgovdatascience.github.io/rap_companion/).
-A lot of the pitfalls and ultimately missed scope of this project were due to not closely following the RAP companion, and instead focussing on every individual problem that I wanted to solve, as opposed on whether it should be solved and thinking about time constraints and outputs.
-I should have learnt to be [agile](https://en.wikipedia.org/wiki/Agile_software_development) but I was too blinkered.
+-   **USE THE RAP COMPANION** which is available [online](https://ukgovdatascience.github.io/rap_companion/).
+A lot of the pitfalls and ultimately missed scope of this project were due to not closely following the RAP companion, and instead focussing on every individual problem that I wanted to solve - as opposed on whether it should be solved and thinking about time constraints and outputs.

+-   I should have learnt to be [agile](https://en.wikipedia.org/wiki/Agile_software_development) but I was too blinkered.
 Similarly, for those starting out for the first time I recommend looking into [DevOps](https://en.wikipedia.org/wiki/DevOps#Definitions_and_history) as a way of working/thinking.

-Also, be a member of the [Gov Data Science rap\_collaboration Slack chanel](https://govdatascience.slack.com) which will be invaluable.
+-   Be a member of the [Gov Data Science Slack](https://govdatascience.slack.com), specifically the channel \#rap\_collaboration which will be invaluable.

-Also, use the [RAP R MOOC](https://www.udemy.com/reproducible-analytical-pipelines/) which *I should have been using the whole time*, but wasn't aware of when I started as well as not knowing how much it could have helped me.
+-   Use the [RAP R MOOC](https://www.udemy.com/reproducible-analytical-pipelines/) which *I should have been using the whole time*, but wasn't aware of when I started as well as not knowing how much it could have helped me.
 Hindsight is 20/20!

-Government is already RAPping all over the place, **do not** go off on a solo mission to prove your coding prowess: use all the help and tools already out there.
+-   Government is already RAP-ping all over the place, **do not** go off on a solo mission to prove your coding prowess: use all the help and tools already out there.

 If the tables you are trying to produce are wildly different to the ones I have created with this package, you may not find any of my sub-functions useful.
 If you are comfortable with R, having a look at my functions may prove inspirational for building your own.

-Also, I would suggest reading all of the [`xltabr` readme](https://github.com/moj-analytical-services/xltabr/) to understand what this is about.
+I would suggest reading all of the [`xltabr` readme](https://github.com/moj-analytical-services/xltabr/) to understand what this is about.
 Then, when writing your scripts use the DfT Style Path document in this package, which you can get in 2 ways:

 1. Download my package and then in your script where the table is made run: